-Total The number of AIX Kernel locks, followed by the number of each type of AIX Kernel lock; RunQ, Simple, and Complex.
-Under some conditions, this will be larger than the sum of the numbers of RunQ, Simple, and Complex locks because we may not observe enough activity on a lock to differentiate its type.
+The number of AIX Kernel locks, followed by the number of each type of AIX Kernel lock; RunQ, Simple, and Complex.
+Under some conditions, this will be larger than the sum of the numbers of RunQ, Simple, and Complex locks because we might not observe enough activity on a lock to differentiate its type.
 This is followed by the number of PThread condition-variables, the number of PThread Mutexes, and the number of PThread Read/Write.
-Unique Addresses The number of unique addresses observed for each synchronizer type.
-Under some conditions, a lock will be destroyed and re-created at the same address; splat produces a separate lock detail report for each instance because the usage may be different.
-Acquisitions (or Passes) For locks, the total number of times acquired during the analysis interval; for PThread condition-variables, the total number of times the condition passed during the
+The Transformed value represents the number of different simple locks responsible for the allocation (and liberation) of at least one Krlock.
+In this case, two simple locks will be different if they are not created at the same time or they do not have the same address.